-The bar chart and table provide an indication of the risks of investing in the Fund by showing changes in the Predecessor Fund's performance from year-to-year and by showing how the Predecessor Fund's average annual total returns based on net asset value compared to those of the Index and other market indices.
+The bar chart and table provide an indication of the risks of investing in the Fund by showing changes in the Fund's performance from year-to-year and by showing how the Fund's average annual total returns based on net asset value compare with the average annual total returns of the S&P 500 Index, a broad-based securities index, and the Change Finance Diversified Impact U.S. Large Cap Fossil Fuel Free Index.
 For the relevant periods, the bar chart and the performance table below reflect the performance of the Predecessor Fund prior to the commencement of the Fund's operations on March 18, 2022.
-The Predecessor Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
+The Fund's past performance, before and after taxes, is not necessarily an indication of how the Fund will perform in the future.
 The Fund's performance information is accessible on the Fund's website at www.axsinvestments.com.